metabase/metabase/docs/developers-guide.md

 ### Jest unit tests

 Unit tests are focused around isolated parts of business logic.

 Unit tests use an enforced file naming convention `<test-suite-name>.unit.js` to separate them from integration tests.

 ```
-yarn run jest-test # Run all tests at once
+yarn run test-unit # Run all tests at once
-yarn run jest-test-watch # Watch for file changes
+yarn run test-unit-watch # Watch for file changes
 ```

 ### Karma browser tests
 If you need to test code which uses browser APIs that are only available in real browsers, you can add a Karma test to `frontend/test/legacy-karma` directory.

 ```
 yarn run test-karma # Run all tests once